 The Law Library reserves the right to refuse any document delivery request that the Library staff believes would be a violation of copyright laws.

 Coin and credit card operated photocopiers are located throughout the Law Library Resource Center.
 Copies are currently $0.20 per page.

-Borrowing Library books and materials is generally governed by the Library's Circulation Procedure.
+Use of Library books and materials is generally governed by the Library's Circulation Procedure.
 The Law Library reserves the right to change the circulation status of specific items based on demand and the need to provide Library users with the greatest possible access to legal materials.
-Books circulate for a one week period with a one week renewal.
-Overdue books incur a fine of $0.50 per day per item.

 The Law Library Resource Center ("LLRC") computers are available for public use.
 Printing is $0.20 per page.